brpandey/leetcode-notes/behavioral/behavioral-sample.md

 - inherited software
   - e.g. provides a lot of data, but:
+    - buggy,
-    - buggy, lot of operational data
+    - lot of operational burden (people would restart when crashed, and go back to sleep),
-    - uses a deprecated service that can be a security risk
+    - security risk, uses a deprecated service that can be a security risk - log4j
+    - long time to migrate (1 month of effort we didn't have)
     - need to move clients off service

   - simple solutions
     - aligned with charter of team (no security vulnerable software or 3rd party dependencies)
     - unit tests/ integration tests
-    - when process crashes, people manually restart process (deep dive)
+    - worked with customer teams to migrate off
-    - decommission service
+    - deprecate and then decommissioned service
     - create a pass thru service
+    - async architecture is much simpler

-- summary: on balance => imperfect success
+- summary: on balance => imperfect success (avoid wrapping in too much of a bow)

 - owned a backend service